jmjuanes/rouct/README.md

 ### Router.App

-`Router.App` is an abstract class that extends `React.Component`, with the addition that the `render()` method will be called when the *hash* string of your site changes.
+`Router.App` is an abstract class that extends `React.Component`, but with the addition that the `render()` method will be called when the *hash* string of your site changes.

 ```javascript
 import * as Router from "neutrine-Router";